ather-ops/Supervised-ML-with-Scikit-Learn/README.md

 | [decision-trees-forest](https://github.com/ather-ops/decision-trees-forest) | Decision Trees and Random Forest — from scratch and with sklearn |
 | ather-ops/ensemble-methods | Gradient Boosting, AdaBoost, and stacking (coming soon) |
 | ather-ops/neural-networks-sklearn | MLPClassifier, MLPRegressor, and the MNIST project (coming soon) |

-The separation keeps each repository focused.
-A repository that covers everything covers nothing well.

 ---